by Chris Duplantis

 -Inspector Edmund Reid, H Division, Scotland Yard

-If you haven’t watch the BBC series “Ripper Street” on Netflix, do yourself a favor and do so.
+If you haven’t watched the BBC series “Ripper Street” on Netflix, do yourself a favor and do so.
 I’m not one who watches much TV.
 But I do have a soft place for BBC as that’s the only decent channel we got on FOB Farrah (Firebase Heredia).
-Between raising three toddlers, being a college student, National Guard soldier, husband and active member of my church, I am very particular on what shows will get my limited time.
-Now this is not a show review, though it would be biased if so.
-I would have to say that between the action, well-thought out story lines and overall nature of the show, I particularly enjoy the dialect.
+Between raising three toddlers, being a college student, National Guard soldier, husband, and active member of my church, I am very particular about what shows will get my limited time.
+Now, this is not a show review, though it would be biased if so.
+I would have to say that between the action, well-thought-out storylines, and overall nature of the show, I particularly enjoy the dialect.

 I don’t watch it to simply zone out from the day to day event, but to listen.
-The phrase above is one of my favorite, it is from season 3 episode 6.
-The description of an individual who give of himself but not for himself, but for the greater good.
+The phrase above is one of my favorites, it is from season 3 episode 6.
+The description of an individual who gives of himself but not for himself, but for the greater good.
 To ensure that the tribe survives to live another day.
-This is not to be confused with any form of government collectivism, communism, socialism or anything in that realm.
-This is the selflessness to carry on with the mission, while knowing the risk.
+This is not to be confused with any form of government collectivism, communism, socialism, or anything in that realm.
+This is the selflessness to carry on with the mission while knowing the risk.
 This is a very common trait in the military.
 Such acts are found in men like Sergeant Michael Ferschke of 3rd Reconnaissance Battalion and Staff Sergeant Christopher Antonik of 1st Raider Battalion, two posthumous Bronze Star with Valor recipients that I had the privilege to deploy with.
 Knowing the risk but being the first to go through the door, even if it may cost you your life.
 Self-Regard is then set aside, mission first, self-second.